 - Career counseling

 Supervision Training and Experience

 I have completed a 30-hour training course on clinical supervision from The University of North Carolina Greensboro and continue to gain continuing education on the topic.
-I am a Distance Certified Counselor, which gives me specialized training in proper ethics and technologies for distance supervision and counseling.
+I am a Board Certified-TeleMental Health Provider, which gives me specialized training in proper ethics and technologies for distance supervision and counseling.
 I have experience supervising graduate students, limited permit MHC, LMHC, and LMSW while serving as the Clinic Director at a clinic in Manhattan.
 I was involved in peer supervision with other fully licensed colleagues at a university and hospital from previous employment.

 Approach to Supervision

 Supervision is a place to develop the necessary skills and practice of counseling to protect one’s clients and become a competent practitioner.
 My approach to supervision follows the Developmental Model, which adjusts for and to the level of expertise of the supervisee.
 As a clinical supervisor, I am here to help you learn what you do know and what you do not yet know in a safe and supportive environment that allows you, the supervisee, to be accountable while learning.
 The needs of the supervisee will change substantially over time and I aim to support and foster that growth while assuring client and therapist safety.
 I use a reflective model of supervision whether in individual supervision, group supervision, or tape review.
 The goals of clinical supervision are:

 - To develop competence in standard mental health assessment and treatment modalities while encouraging learning and growing within the field.

 - To gain a thorough understanding of theoretical orientations and their practical application.

 - To develop clinical skills in assessment, treatment planning, implementation and documentation.

 - To oversee the development of ethical decision making in the clinical setting.